yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcfilterchunkvalueimpl-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wartość wyliczenia CHUNKSTATE, która określa, czy bieżącego fragmentu jest właściwość Typ tekstu lub typu wartości.
+Wartość wyliczona CHUNKSTATE, która określa, czy bieżący fragment jest właściwością typu text, czy właściwością typu value.

 ### <a name="remarks"></a>Uwagi

-##  <a name="getstring"></a>  CMFCFilterChunkValueImpl::GetString
+## <a name="cmfcfilterchunkvalueimplgetstring"></a><a name="getstring"></a>CMFCFilterChunkValueImpl::GetString

 Pobiera wartość ciągu.